 Part 1 – Keepin’ it Real

-Nowadays, particularly in urban areas, the majority of fireplaces and fire pits use gas, propane and ethanol as fuel.
+Nowadays, particularly in urban areas, the majority of fireplaces and fire pits use gas, propane, and ethanol as fuel.
 So it doesn’t necessarily make sense to dress them up like their wood-burning counterparts.
-Sure, you can derive some pastiche or nostalgic value from an artificial log fire, but if you seek something with a modern and authentic feel, then there are alternatives that make much more sense in the context of contemporary living
+Sure, you can derive some pastiche or nostalgic value from an artificial log fire, but if you seek something with a modern and authentic feel, then there are alternatives that make much more sense in the context of contemporary living.

-One of the key design elements of a modern gas, propane or ethanol fire pit is the topping medium – in other words, what does the fire come out of?
+One of the key design elements of a modern gas, propane, or ethanol fire pit is the topping medium – in other words, what does the fire come out of?
 In the case of ethanol burners, this can quite simply be the burner itself – essentially, the vessel that contains the fuel.
 In most cases, these are clean, modern stainless steel boxes of various shapes.
 Functionally, these boxes are engineered to maximize the visual appeal of the flames and this usually means that there is an exposed opening from which the fire emerges.
-Left unadorned, these can be quite nice and certainly suit modern, minimalist and industrial spaces.
+Left unadorned, these can be quite nice and certainly suit modern, minimalist, and industrial spaces.
 Dressing these up with stones or other decorative media tends to look like what it is: a dressed-up stainless steel box.
-Natural Gas and propane burners on the other hand, are the opposite: uglier bones but with more aesthetic flexibility.
+Natural Gas and propane burners on the other hand are the opposite: uglier bones but with more aesthetic flexibility.

 The technology behind natural gas and propane fire pits necessitates the use of some kind of topping medium.
 At their essence, these burners are pipes that seep gas, and therefore, fire, and if you saw one that was undressed, that’s exactly what it would look like.
 Where there are holes (ports) in the pipe is where there will be flames.
-Topping mediums serve to distribute and randomize the flame so that it looks more ‘natural’ – else the fire emerge in the geometric shape of the burner.
-The topping, therefore is an essential element in the overall look and feel of the modern gas or propane fire pit.
+Topping mediums serve to distribute and randomize the flame so that it looks more ‘natural’ – else the fire emerges in the geometric shape of the burner.
+The topping, therefore, is an essential element in the overall look and feel of the modern gas or propane fire pit.

 Next up, the options…